The WWI cruiser that traveled the world, and survived Jutland, only to sink to a mine.

-On 5 June 1916, HMS Hampshire departed the Royal Navy base at Scapa Flow on a special mission to Russia.
+On 5 June 1916, HMS Hampshire departed the Royal Navy base at Scapa Flow on a mission to Russia.
 The 10,850-ton armored cruiser carried a distinguished passenger: Horatio Herbert Lord Kitchener, the Secretary of State for War who meant to meet with the Tsar on the war effort.
 Ship and crew served well since the start of the Great War.
-In 1914, Hampshire hunted German Emden in faraway seas but missed the elusive raider on several occasions.¹ The cruiser was everywhere else: troop convoy duty in the Indian Ocean and Red Sea, refitting at Gibraltar, and protecting merchant ships in the White Sea.² From 31 May-1 June 1916, Hampshire was with 2nd Cruiser Squadron off the Jutland coast in the largest naval battle of the time.
+In 1914, Hampshire hunted German Emden in faraway seas but missed the elusive raider on several occasions.¹ The cruiser was seen everywhere else in wartime: troop convoy duty in the Indian Ocean and Red Sea, refitting at Gibraltar, and protecting merchant ships in the White Sea.² From 31 May-1 June 1916, Hampshire was with 2nd Cruiser Squadron in the Battle of Jutland, the largest naval battle of the time.
 Ship and crew survived that as well, and a few days later, traveled to Scapa Flow to take Lord Kitchener on a fateful voyage into the North Sea.

-Weather was not ideal for Kitchener’s trip.
+Conditions was not ideal for the voyage.
 Hampshire left Scapa Flow on 5 June in a growing gale.
-The commanding officer, Capt.
-Herbert J. Savill, was ordered by Admiral Jellicoe to take a western route around the Orkneys, this having the advantage of missing U-boats and foul weather.³ The cruiser would be escorted for the first 200 miles by two destroyers, Victor and Unity.
-A 50-knot wind forced Savill to reduce his speed to 18 knots.
-The destroyers were slowed to 12-15 knots and eventually ordered home.
+The Hampshire‘s commanding officer, Capt.
+Herbert J. Savill, was ordered by Admiral Jellicoe on a western route around the Orkneys to avoid U-boats and foul weather.³ The cruiser would be escorted for the first 200 miles by two destroyers, Victor and Unity.
+However, a 50-knot wind forced Hampshire to reduce her speed to 18 knots.
+The destroyers were slowed to 12 to 15 knots and eventually ordered home.

-Despite early rumors of sabotage, it was later believed the cruiser had gone into a minefield courtesy of the German submarine U-75.
+Despite early rumors of sabotage, it was later believed the cruiser had gone into a minefield, courtesy of the German submarine U-75.
 Submarine-launched mines were useful against enemy ships.
 Any targets that got away could be torpedoed.
-The Hampshire‘s loss was a reminder of undersea weapons that were constantly evolving but hardly understood by their enemies.
+The Hampshire‘s loss was a reminder of an undersea weapon that was constantly evolving but hardly understood.
 U-boats would not be countered until the end of the Second World War—nearly three decades after the tomb of HMS Hampshire had settled on the ocean floor.